chrisbrownie/flamingkeys.com/_posts/2015-03-24-bulk-convert-ad-groups.md

   last_name: Brown
 ---
 With the advent of Windows PowerShell, performing bulk tasks just gets easier and easier.
 Consider a scenario where you have a bunch of Domain Local groups that you need to convert to Global...or any other type of conversion.
 This is a task that can take a large amount of time to complete manually, even with copious amounts of coffee and House of Cards on the TV.
 Fortunately, a few lines of PowerShell can make short work of this.
 Consider the aforementioned Domain Local to Global conversion.
 As the astute reader will know, a Domain Local to Global conversion isn't a one-step process.
 Each group must first be converted to Universal.
-Why this caveat exists is far too detailed to discuss here, but Microsoft have a pretty ok writeup of it <a title="Group scope" href="https://technet.microsoft.com/en-us/library/cc755692(v=ws.10).aspx" target="_blank">here</a>.
+Why this caveat exists is far too detailed to discuss here, but Microsoft have a pretty ok writeup of it [here](https://technet.microsoft.com/en-us/library/cc755692(v=ws.10).aspx).

 {% highlight powershell %}
 # Get all the groups in the OU we're targeting
 $groups = Get-ADGroup -Filter * -SearchBase "OU=File Shares,OU=Groups,DC=Contoso,DC=com"